Dental Crowns – Katy, TX

 Once your crown arrives, we’ll call you in for your second appointment.
 We’ll remove the temporary restoration and check to make sure the permanent one is the proper color and fit.
 Once we determine everything looks great, we’ll permanently place it using special dental cement.

 How Can You Care For Your Dental Crown?

-Teeth with crowns on them typically don’t require any special care.
+Teeth with crowns on them typically don’t require any special care in Katy.
 All you’ll need to do is continue your oral hygiene practices by brushing twice each day and flossing at least once a day.
 Be sure to pay extra attention to the area of your mouth where your damaged tooth is located.

 If you find that your restoration is damaged or missing, contact us immediately.
 The longer that your tooth is left unprotected, the higher the chance of it getting infected.
 At The Dental People, we welcome dental emergencies and even offer extended hours, so we can work with your schedule to make sure you get the treatment you need!

 The dentists of The Dental People in Katy, TX want you to feel confident about your future restoration, whether you’re receiving a single crown or multiple throughout your smile.
 Our dentists are happy to answer any questions you may have, but you just may find your answer in our frequently asked questions section below!
 If you have additional concerns about dental crowns or the procedure itself, please give us a call and we’ll do our best to help out however we can.